shkimtracy/seung-kim.github.io/starters/academic/content/home/Research.md

 widget: pages

 # This file represents a page section.
+active: true
 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 40

-title: Recent Posts
+title: Research
-subtitle:
+subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - post
+      - research
     tag: ''
     category: ''
     publication_type: ''